 I would like to get to a point where it’s not so overwhelming.
 To learn how to manage the stress of feeling like things are getting out of control.
 To not let my past failures haunt the present and write my future.

-In my experiments to clear my mind, I’m going to try to take more time to appreciate moments.
+In experiments to clear your mind, let’s try to take more time to appreciate moments.
 To take time and enjoy silence or to hear the sounds of my environment.

 Sometimes I sit with an open window to hear the rainfall on the grass, hear the animals searching for food or the hum of tires as cars go down the road.
 Though with an increasing amount of traffic and vehicle noise I’m starting to think that silence seems like a rare commodity in these times.